How To Enter

 All films must be entered on FilmFreeway at: www.filmfreeway.com/TopoftheSouthFilmFestival

-The Gold/Silver Screenings are for locally produced films from the Top of the South Island, New Zealand only: Nelson, Tasman and Marlborough districts.
+The Regional category is for locally produced films from the Top of the South Island, New Zealand only: Nelson, Tasman and Marlborough districts.
+The Aotearoa category is for films produced anywhere else in New Zealand, and/or by NZ citizens/permanent residents internationally.

 Here are the rules and regulations to follow to ensure your entry is accepted.